toralf/torutils/README.md

 Neither touch established nor outbound connections.¹ Filter only ips, no network blocking.²

+¹ An attacker capable to spoof ip addresses could easily force those ip address to be blocked.

+² An attacker could place 1 malicious ip within a /24 or /16 range to harm all other.

 #### Details

 Generic rules for local network, ICMP, ssh and user services (if defined) are applied.